 Until the discovery, it was thought that the first animals emerged between 600 and 650 million years ago.
 The team’s findings echo the predictions of the key dates of early life forming by geneticists studying the ‘molecular clocks’ of other species.

-Dr Prave, who has worked on ancient rocks around the world, commented, “The findings are a tribute to the labours of Bob Brain who has worked tirelessly for the better part of two decades hunting for such fossils.
-It was deeply satisfying to hold them in the palm of your hand and realise that these could mark the advent of animals.”
+Dr. Prave, who has worked on ancient rocks around the world, commented, “The findings are a tribute to the labors of Bob Brain who has worked tirelessly for the better part of two decades hunting for such fossils.
+It was deeply satisfying to hold them in the palm of your hand and realize that these could mark the advent of animals.”

 He continued, “What is remarkable is that this organism appears to have evolved before, and survived through, the environmental extremes of snowball Earth.
 This implies that the causes and conditions for the evolutionary leap from bacteria to animals have to be searched for much deeper in time than previously thought.”

 Images: Anthony Prave, University of St. Andrews